DifferentialityDevelopment/Rotor-Cuda/README.md

                                                :+COUNT
                                                Where START, END, COUNT are in hex format -r, --rkey Rkey                          : Reloads random start Private key every (-r 10 = 10.000.000.000), default is disabled
--v, --version                            : Show version
+                                              In random mode, the search space is divided evenly between all threads, and each thread gets a random starting point within its assigned sub-range -v, --version                            : Show version
 ```

 ### For random search add -r 1 to parameters (-r 1-1000)

+**Random Mode Behavior:**
+- When using `-r` parameter, the search space is divided evenly between all CPU/GPU threads
+- Each thread is assigned a specific sub-range of the total search space
+- Within each thread's sub-range, a random starting point is generated
+- This ensures full coverage of the search space while maintaining randomization
+- Every `-r` interval (in billions of iterations), new random starting points are generated within each thread's assigned range

 # CPU mode :
 Run ```Rotor-Cuda.exe -t 6 -m addresses --coin BTC --range 1:1fffffffff -i puzzle_1_37_hash160_out_sorted.bin```